Real-World Policy Projects Spark Career Plans

 Ph.D.
 Student and Research Assistant, Auburn University

-M.P.A. courses in policy analysis and quantitative research methods inspired Xi Chen to pursue a doctorate on the way to a potential academic career.Xi Chen (M.P.A. ’17)
+M.P.P.A. courses in policy analysis and quantitative research methods inspired Xi Chen to pursue a doctorate on the way to a potential academic career.Xi Chen (M.P.P.A. ’17)

 “The academic experience at IIT Stuart School of Business laid the foundation for my future career plans and inspired me to pursue a doctoral program,” says Xi Chen, who is a Ph.D. student in public administration and public policy and a research assistant at Auburn University.

-More specifically, Chen says, it was two courses in the Master of Public Administration (M.P.A.) program and mentoring on his thesis by Clinical Assistant Professor of Public Administration Joanne Howard that helped to hone his analytical and quantitative skills and sparked his interest in research.
+More specifically, Chen says, it was two courses in the Master of Public Policy and Administration (M.P.P.A.) program and mentoring on his thesis by Clinical Assistant Professor of Public Administration Joanne Howard that helped to hone his analytical and quantitative skills and sparked his interest in research.

 “The courses Policy Evaluation Analytics and Policy Design Analytics provided me with a deep understanding of policy analysis methods, which prepared me to complete real-world policy analysis projects and my degree thesis,” he says.
 “I am a quant guy and was really inspired by these courses.”